saikotek/docs/pages/storage_and_backup/object_storage/s3_bucket_lifecycle/guide.en-gb.md

 In the following configuration, there are 2 lifecycle rules:

-- rule "123456" permanently deletes all objects tagged "age" with value "old" 30 days after their creation
+- The rule "123456" permanently deletes all objects tagged "age" with value "old" 30 days after their creation.
-- rule "456789" permanently deletes all objects tagged "type" with value "logs" 65 days after their creation
+- The rule "456789" permanently deletes all objects tagged "type" with value "logs" 65 days after their creation.

-If an object has both tags i.e if an object is tagged "age" with value "old" and "type" with value "logs", the first rule will apply after 30 days and the second rule will then be ignored because the object will have been removed already.
+If an object has both tags i.e if an object is tagged "age" with value "old" and "type" with value "logs", the first rule will apply after 30 days and the second rule will then be ignored because the object will have already been removed.

 ```JSON
 {